akka/akka/akka-docs/rst/scala/distributed-data.rst

 For example if the minCap is 5 the ``WriteMajority`` and ``ReadMajority`` for cluster of 3 nodes will be 3, for cluster of 6 nodes will be 5 and for cluster of 12 nodes will be 7(**N / 2 + 1**).

+For small clusters (<7) the risk of membership changes between a WriteMajority and ReadMajority is rather high and then the nice properties of combining majority write and reads are not guaranteed.
+Therefore the ``ReadMajority`` and ``WriteMajority`` have a ``minCap`` parameter that is useful to specify to achieve better safety for small clusters.
+It means that if the cluster size is smaller than the majority size it will use the ``minCap`` number of nodes but at most the total size of the cluster.

 Here is an example of using ``WriteMajority`` and ``ReadMajority``: